-25-24 ACADE MIC PLANNING GUIDE PRINCIPLES OF BUSINESS, MARKETING AND FINANCE Grade Placement: 9-12 Course #: 17927 Level: I Prerequisite: none Credit: 1 unit PRINCIPLES OF BUSINESS, MARKETING AND FINANCE introduces the knowledge and skills of economics and private enterprise systems, impact of global business, marketing of goods and services, advertising and product pricing.
+PRINCIPLES OF BUSINESS, MARKETING AND FINANCE Grade Placement: 9-12 Course #: 17927 Level: I Prerequisite: none Credit: 1 unit PRINCIPLES OF BUSINESS, MARKETING AND FINANCE introduces the knowledge and skills of economics and private enterprise systems, impact of global business, marketing of goods and services, advertising and product pricing.
 Students analyze the sales process and financial management principles.
 MONEY MATTERS Grade Placement: 9-12 Course #: 17938 Level: I Prerequisite: none Credit: 1 unit MONEY MATTERS students will investigate money management from a personal financial perspective.
 Students will apply critical thinking skills to analyze financial options based on current and projected economic factors.
 Students will gain knowledge and skills necessary to establish short-term and long-term financial goals through various methods such as investing, tax planning, asset allocating, risk management, retirement planning and estate planning.
 BUSINESS INFORMATION MANAGEMENT I (Computer Applications) Grade Placement: 9-12 Course #: 0929 Level: I Prerequisite: None Credit: 1 unit BUSINESS INFORMATION MANAGEMENT I students implements personal and interpersonal skills to strengthen individual performance in the workplace and in society and make successful transitions to the workforce and post-secondary education.
 Students will apply technical skills through word processing, spreadsheet, database, and electronic presentation software.
 ENTREPRENEURSHIP Grade Placement: 10-12 Course #: 17743 Level: I Prerequisite: Recommended Principles of Business, Marketing & Finance Credit: 1 unit ENTREPRENEURSHIP provides students the knowledge and skills needed to become an entrepreneur.
 Students will learn the principles necessary to begin and operate a business.
 The primary focus of the course is to help students understand the process of analyzing a business opportunity, preparing a business plan, determining feasibility of an idea using research, and developing a plan to organize and promote the business and its products and services.
 In addition, students understand the capital required, the return on investment desired, and the potential for profit.
 SPORTS AND ENTERTAINMENT MARKETING Grade Placement: 10-12 Course #: 0973 Level: I Prerequisite: Recommended Principles of Business, Marketing & Finance Grade Placement: 9 Corequisite: Fashion Marketing Credit: .5 unit SPORTS AND ENTERTAINMENT MARKETING explores a growing industry that employs athletes, musicians, advertising agents, sports agents and numerous other related professions.
 The purpose of this course is to provide students with the fundamental principles and concepts identified with these industries and to develop critical-thinking and decision making skills through the application of marketing principles.
 FASHION MARKETING Grade Placement: 10-12 Course #: 0971 Level: I Prerequisite: Recommended Principles of Business, Marketing & Finance Grade Placement: 9 Corequisite: Sports & Entertainment Marketing Credit: .5 unit FASHION MARKETING provides students with knowledge of various business functions in the fashion industry.
 Students in fashion marketing will gain a working knowledge of promotion, textiles, merchandising, mathematics, selling, visual merchandising and career opportunities.
-Grade Placement: 9-12 Course #: 22972 Level: I Prerequisite: Recommended Principles of Business, Marketing & Finance Credit: .5 unit social media and how marketers are integrating social media tools in their overall marketing strategy.
+SOCIAL MEDIA MARKETING Grade Placement: 9-12 Course #: 22972 Level: I Prerequisite: Recommended Principles of Business, Marketing & Finance Credit: .5 unit SOCIAL MEDIA MARKETING is designed to look at the rise of social media and how marketers are integrating social media tools in their overall marketing strategy.
 The course will investigate how the marketing community measures success in the new world of social media.
-Students wil learn the strategies required to manage a successful social media presence fo an organization, understand techniques for gaining customer buy-in to achieve marketing goals, and properly select social media platforms to engage consumers and monitor and measure the results of these efforts.
-INTRODUCTION TO ESPORTS Grade Placement: 10-12 Course #23973: Level: I Prerequisite: Recommended Principles of Business, Marketing & Finance Credit: 1.0 unit INTRODUCTION TO ESPORTS will allow students to explore the history and culture of Esports, the development of Esports as a global business, the economic impact of Esports, and the entrepreneurial opportunities that are available through Esports.
-Students will develop foundational knowledge and skills that will enable them to run, market, develop, and expand an Esports business.
-This course is offered at Boyd only.
-This course has limited enrollment.
+Students will learn the strategies required to manage a successful social media presence for an organization, understand techniques for gaining customer buy-in to achieve marketing goals, and properly select social media platforms to engage consumers and monitor and measure the results of these efforts.